BaluVyamajala/kafka-ui/README.md

 View topic content from Begenning or from offset Search Topic content by Key

-# Apis for Create and Delete Topics
+# Apis for Creating and Deleting Topics
-create and delete Topic options are not provided on UI, you can call apis directly by pass topicName as queryParm.
+create and delete Topic options are not provided on UI, you can call apis directly by passing topicName as queryParm.
 ```
 POST http://localhost:5000/api/topic?topicName=My_Topic_Name
 DELETE http://localhost:5000/api/topic?topicName=My_Topic_Name